The best conference phones will provide clear audio conferencing for online meetings, as well as being easy to use and manage.

-If you've ever been in a meeting room, you're likely to see a Polycom Soundstation sitting on a table or desk.
-These are excellent, no-nonsense, conference phones, and the Polycom Soundstation VTX 1000 is it's best product.
+If you've ever been in a meeting room, you're likely to have seen a Polycom Soundstation sitting on a table or desk.
+These are excellent, no-nonsense, conference phones, and the Polycom Soundstation VTX 1000 is its best product.
 It's easy to set up, with a LCD screen and number pad that lets you easily dial in or view incoming calls.

-It looks a bit dated compared to conference phones with touchscreens built-in, but it does the job - and does it very well.
-If you're not bothered about modern mod-cons, you'll love the Polycom Soundstation VTX 1000 will not let you down.
+Sure, it may look a bit dated compared to conference phones with touchscreens built-in, but it still does the job and it does it it very well.
+If you're not bothered about the latest mod-cons, the Polycom Soundstation VTX 1000 will not let you down.

-While the Polycom Soundstation VTX 1000 is an example of a classic old-school conference phone, the Konftel 300IPx is what can be held up as an impressive example of a modern conference phone.
-It's key selling point is the Konftel Unite app, which allows participants to join and set up meetings easily using their smartphone.
+While the Polycom Soundstation VTX 1000 is a prime example of a classic old-school conference phone, the Konftel 300IPx is what can be held up as an impressive example of a modern conference phone.
+Its key selling point is the Konftel Unite app, which allows participants to join and set up meetings easily using their smartphone.

-It's not the most feature-packed conference phone on this list (though, like the 300lPX it does come with Omnisound), but it does the job well, and is a decent choice if you're on a budget.
+It may not the most feature-packed conference phone on this list (though, like the 300lPX it does come with Omnisound), but it does the job well, and is a decent choice if you're on a budget.

 Audio quality is fantastic, and the mics can pick up everyone in the room – even in larger venues with up to 20 participants.
 Compatible with Microsoft Teams the CP960 will even synchronize with Outlook Calendar meeting schedules in real-time.
 However, it is very expensive, and smaller businesses might not need all the features that the Yealink CP960 Optima HD IP Conference Phone provides.

 If you're looking for a device that's more affordable than the Yealink CP960 above, then the Jabra Speak 710 UC is our pick for the best affordable conference phone.
 It can be easily set up in a meeting room, and although it has only a single mic it is omnidirectional and does a great job of picking up everyone in the room.